The 40yd Dash Race Model: Drive, Rise, Run

-We’re getting into the time of year where high school football players begin prepping for college camps, showcases and combines.
+We’re getting into the time of year when high school football players begin prepping for college camps, showcases and combines.
 All of these events typically include athletes testing their physical outputs.
-To date, regardless of position, when it comes to tests in American Football, the 40yd Dash is the hallmark!
+To date, regardless of position, when it comes to tests in American Football, the 40 yd Dash is the hallmark!
 There are many factors that go into running your best 40yd Dash and arguably maybe one of the most important is the race model.

 Defining Terms